-This presentation has recently been updated.
-This pre-recorded presentation is from a recent Stafford live event Part One; Pre-Immigration Tax and U.S. Investment Planning for Hight Net Worth Individuals.
+This pre-recorded presentation below is from a Stafford live event Part One; Pre-Immigration Tax and U.S. Investment Planning for Hight Net Worth Individuals.
 Part Two of this presentation includes; Navigating the EB-5 Investors Visa Program, Leveraging Tax Credits and Avoiding Traps.

 America continues to be the ultimate destination point for many wealthy immigrants.